reinder42/SwiftCheatsheet/swift-cheatsheet.md

 ## <a name="closures"></a> Closures

 With _closures_ you can pass around blocks of code, like functions, as if they are variables.
-You use them, for instance, by passing a callback to a lengthy task.
+You use them, for example, by passing a callback to a lengthy task.
 When the task ends, the callback – a closure – is executed.

 You define a closure like this: